On steady and expanding Ricci solitons with asymptotic symmetries

-The remainder of this section is spent proving Proposition \ref{prop:lich-PDE-2}.
-We begin with two computations regarding solutions of $Lh = 0$. \begin{lemma} Let $h$ be a symmetric 2-tensor on $M$ satisfying $Lh = 0$. \begin{enumerate}[label=(\alph*)] \item For all sufficiently large $\ell > 0$, there exists a compact set $K_\ell \subset M$ independent of $h$ such that
+We will prove strong decay estimates for solutions of $Lh = 0$, starting with a computation: \begin{lemma} For all sufficiently large $\ell > 0$, there exists a compact set $K_\ell \subset M$ such that for all symmetric 2-tensors $h$ on $M$ satisfying $Lh = 0$, we have